william-jensen01/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is being used on the return line because the return line is a nested function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The only thing that stays the same is the name "Dan" since it was specified. newRoll changed because it was handled by the nest function which is a closure.
 c.
 What is the lexical scope of `newRoll`?
+Variable name since the parent function has access to it

 ### Task 2c - Exit Ticket